DaveSenn/Extend/README.md

 3. Done!

 ### Testing
-To guarantee its stability PortableExtensions contains nearly 1000 unit tests.
+To guarantee its stability PortableExtensions contains over 1000 unit tests.
 Each method has test with different input parameters, including invalid values to test the exception handling.

 ### Example